-This Design Excellence Strategy has been prepared by University of Technology Sydney (UTS) to support a Section 75W Application to modify Concept Plan Approval MP08\0116 relating to the proposed redevelopment of the Bon Marche and Science Precinct at the UTS City Campus, Broadway Precinct.
+This Design Excellence Strategy has been prepared by University of Technology Sydney (UTS) to support a Section 75W Application to modify Concept Plan Approval MP08_0116 relating to the proposed redevelopment of the Bon Marche and Science Precinct at the UTS City Campus, Broadway Precinct.

 This Strategy has been prepared having regard to both the NSW Office of Government Architects (OGA) Design Excellence Guidelines (Draft, May 2018) and City of Sydney Competitive Design Policy 2012 (Policy).
 The Strategy has also been prepared in accordance with the SEARs requirements issued for the Section 75W Application.
 Given the City of Sydney Council has its own Design Excellence policy and requirements, this will take precedent over the OGA guidelines, beyond the Concept Plan modification approval.
-It is noted that the Concept Plan modification application that relates to establishing the building envelopes, key development parameters and design principles are currently subject to the State Design Review Panel process.